 All persons gainfully employed or residing in Switzerland are entitled to sickness benefits.
 The insured pay premiums, which vary on the basis of the fund, type of benefits, the age of first insurance, and the canton.
 The law does not make it mandatory for employers to contribute, but some collective agreements necessitate that the employer must share employees' membership fees.

 The Swiss law mandates employers to continue paying employees who cannot work due to illness subject to certain conditions.
 Cantons specify limits of sick leave after the first year of an employee.

-Employees under 30 years old are entitled to 1 week’s leave without pay per year to volunteer for a social or cultural organization.
+Employees under 30 years of age are entitled to 1 week’s leave without pay per year to volunteer for a social or cultural organization.
 In addition, employers must provide leaves of absence to employees for the performance of their compulsory military duties.

 Switzerland maintains 3 “pillars” for supporting an income for retired employees: the social security old-age pension, occupational pension plans, and voluntary private pensions.
 The objective of old-age pension plus the occupational pension is providing eligible retirees about 60% of their last income before retirement.